Advice > Product management

 • “How do you get stuff done and prioritize projects?”
 (Meta question)

-For more guidance on behavioral questions, check out our guide to Meta behavioral interview questions (written for Meta candidates and applicable to all PMs).
+For more guidance on behavioral questions, check out our guide to PM behavioral interviews.

 3.2 Product sense questions